AbseliamovEnver/javadeveloperhibernate/readme.md

-## Java Developer project with JDBS
+## Java Developer project with Hibernate

 ###Tasks:
 1. Implement a console application that emulates the work of a ticket office.